-As a surprisingly strong morality tale, “The Fires Of Pompeii” is easily one of the early gems of Series 4, and a good omen for Ten and Donna’s friendly dynamic throughout the season.
+As a surprisingly strong morality tale, and a surprisingly emotional bonding experience for the Tenth Doctor and Donna, “The Fires Of Pompeii” is easily one of the early gems of Series 4, and a good omen of things to come for Ten and Donna’s friendly dynamic throughout the season.

 * “What, and you’re in charge?”
 “TARDIS, Time Lord, yeah” “Donna, human, no!
 I don’t need your permission.
 I’ll tell them myself” “You stand in the market place announcing the end of the world, they’ll just think you’re a mad old soothsayer!”